Getting Started in a Commercial Kitchen

 Starting your Food Truck

-Next, Focus on where you will sell.
-The old adage of location, location, location still holds true for launching and growing your food truck business.
 Will you be focused on selling lunches to busy office locations, Participating in events and festivals, and/or Joining planned food truck events through Off the Grid (https://offthegrid.com/) or Food Truck Mafia (https://www.thefoodtruckmafia.com/)?
-None of these options is without challenges.
-Start your research and communication with your potential venues early.

-One of the benefits of joining our Commissary is that you become part of a community of Food Truck owners that can help you with information, advice and introductions.
-We have a great group of experienced, and brand new operators working here and they are happy to share.
-Along the line of going to food truck owners as a part of your research, I have appreciated this article sharing advice from food truck operators. (https://foodtruckr.com/2020/05/what-i-wish-id-known-before-starting-my-food-truck/)
+One of the benefits of joining our Commissary is that you become part of a community of Mobile food operators that can help you with information, advice and introductions.
+We have a great group of vendors and they are happy to share. (https://foodtruckr.com/2020/05/what-i-wish-id-known-before-starting-my-food-truck/)